Fanaa (2006 film): Box office

-Critical reception
+Critical response

-Fanaa received generally positive reviews from critics, with particular praise for the performances of Aamir Khan and Kajol, as well as their on-screen chemistry.

 Taran Adarsh of Bollywood Hungama awarded the film 4 out of 5 stars, calling it "a beautifully written, effectively acted, and meticulously crafted effort."
-He commended the lead performances and overall production values but criticized the pacing, noting that the narrative "tends to get very lengthy" in the second half.

-Subhash K. Jha of the The Times of India praised Khan's performance, stating he "scales the ladder some more and almost creates an actor’s manual for impeccable acting," while calling the film "an emotional experience that showcases Aamir as never before."
+He also criticized the pacing, noting that the narrative "tends to get very lengthy" in the second half.
+Subhash K. Jha of The Times of India praised Khan's performance, stating he "scales the ladder some more and almost creates an actor’s manual for impeccable acting," while calling the film "an emotional experience that showcases Aamir as never before."
 Sukanya Verma of Rediff.com appreciated the dynamic between the lead actors, writing that they "share a dynamic equation, which makes their inability to let go of each other believable and heartfelt."
-While acknowledging issues with predictability and length, she concluded that the film was "engaging and entertaining."
+She concluded that the film was "engaging and entertaining."

-Raja Sen, also of Rediff.com, offered a more critical assessment, arguing that "a mere casting coup does not a good film make," and found the screenplay lacking.
-Hindustan Times echoed these concerns, stating that the film "falters because of its storyline and script," though it praised Kajol's performance for its maturity and nuance, noting she "emotes with more maturity and looks trimmer."
+Raja Sen, also of Rediff.com, argued that "a mere casting coup does not a good film make," and found the movie "extremely melodramatic series of coincidences".
+Hindustan Times stated that the film "falters because of its storyline and script," though it praised Kajol's performance for its maturity and nuance, noting she "emotes with more maturity and looks trimmer."
 Internationally, the film drew mixed reviews.
-Anupama Chopra, writing for The New York Times, described Fanaa as "a polished, visually stunning production" but noted that the second half's tonal shift toward political thriller conventions diluted the emotional core established earlier.
-Jaspreet Pandohar of the BBC called the film "an epic romance with thrilling undertones," and found Khan's transformation from a charming guide to a conflicted antihero "compelling," although she felt the tonal inconsistency weakened the film's coherence.
+Anupama Chopra, writing for The New York Times, described Fanaa as "a polished, visually stunning production".
+Poonam Joshi of the BBC called the film "pure Bollywood in its most cliché-ridden form," while prasing the cinematography and sums it up as a movie which "falls into the realm of disposable melodrama, yet is rendered strangely entertaining thanks to Aamir and Kajol.".

 Soundtrack

-The soundtrack of Fanaa was composed by Jatin–Lalit, with lyrics by Prasoon Joshi and a background score by Salim–Sulaiman.
-The album features seven tracks, five of which are included in the film.
-The music marked the final collaboration of Jatin–Lalit as a composing duo before their split.
+The music of Fanaa composed by Jatin–Lalit with Salim–Sulaiman providing the background score.
+The lyrics were penned by Prasoon Joshi.
+5 songs are featured in the movie while the soundtrack contains 7 songs.
+This was the last film for which Jatin–Lalit composed as a duo (they split afterwards).

-The album emerged as a commercial success.
-According to Box Office India, it sold approximately 1.7 million units, ranking among the top-selling Bollywood soundtracks of the year.
-The first five songs were programmed by Salim–Sulaiman, while "Destroyed in Love" was programmed by Dhrubajyoti Phukan.
-Aamir Khan and Kajol recited poetic verses in the songs "Mere Haath Mein" and "Chanda Chamke," adding a narrative element to the musical sequences.
+According to the Indian trade website Box Office India, the album sold 17,00,000 units.

+Salim–Sulaiman programmed for the first 5 songs and Dhrubajyoti Phukan programmed the song "Destroyed in Love".

+Aamir Khan and Kajol recite lines of poetry in "Mere Haath Mein" and "Chanda Chamke".